Updated: Apr 20

 Scams are evolving every second of the day.
 It is important to be aware of what’s out there and protect your identity and your money.

-With the holidays right around the corner, people are getting more and more desperate.
+With the holidays right around the corner, people are getting increasingly desperate.
 Don’t lose your compassion for others, but don’t let your compassion be your weakness.

-Always do your due diligence when it comes to any calls, texts, or emails you receive.
+Always do your due diligence regarding any calls, texts, or emails you receive.